You have no items in your shopping cart.

 Masks are also a great help and it’s a good idea to switch between one that exfoliates and one that hydrates or nourishes (say once a week for each).
 My personal favorite is the gentle glycolic mask from La Vie Celeste.
 An interesting hybrid – exfoliating and hydrating – is Chella’s Resurfacing Mask ($63) – and I find that I can use it even when my skin is being more sensitive the usual.
 Surprisingly, Tilvee’s pomegranate mask ($27 in the TIA shop) leaves my skin looking glowing even if just mixed with water (you can mix the fruit powders with yoghurt, toner or even a moisturizer if you want).

 For someone in their early to mid 40s with relatively good skin, I think you’d find Skin Nutrition Cell CPR would be all you need.
 Although it has a light texture, don’t underestimate it.
-Cell CPR ($173 in the TIA shop)does seem to provide the nourishment that skin needs to look in good condition (the kind that elicits compliments), plus it is bringing tons of antioxidants so that this is a light moisturizer and serum all in one.
+Cell CPR ($170) does seem to provide the nourishment that skin needs to look in good condition (the kind that elicits compliments), plus it is bringing tons of antioxidants so that this is a light moisturizer and serum all in one.

 If on a tight budget then you could try Sevani’s Rapid Renewal serum and skip my other suggestions as it does exfoliate as well as it is a skin brightener as well as exfoliator ($65 in the TIA shop).
 If you feel that you need additional hydration you could add in a good moisturizer that won’t break the bank such as Tilvee’s Argan Oil and Seabuckthorn (($27 in the TIA shop) enriched with antioxidant butters such as avocado.